I3A-NavSys/navsim/doc/command_generator_tuto/command_generator_tuto.md

 For this tutorial we need to work with our own extension named *NavSim - Command Generator*.
 This extension has two main parts, the first one is in charge of selecting a UAV from the scene to send the command to, and the second one is the set of parameters from the command to be modified.
-Finally, at the end of the extensions there a *SEND* button to submit the Command.
+Finally, at the end of the extensions there is a *SEND* button to submit the Command.

 ![command_generator_extensions](./img/command_generator_extension.png)

-The parameter are:
+The parameters are:
 - ON: It is a checkbox to indicate whether to turn on the rotors or not
 - duration: It is a positive float field to tell the UAV during how many seconds you want the command to be executed
 - velX: linear velocity along X axis in m/s (forward)